grandamariusz/osu-wacom-linux/README.md

 This is my first repository.

 This little script calculates and sets tablet's area for Wacom tablets automatically, given four parameters.
-It disables smoothing by default.
+It disables any smoothing by default.

+# requirements
+Make sure to install xf86-input-wacom and xorg-xrandr before running the script

+# parameters
-Area percentage: from 0 to 100

-Left-handed mode (tablet rotated 180 degrees): y / n

-Area's placement on the X axis: from 0 to 100

-Area's placement on the Y axis: from 0 to 100
+Area percentage: from 0 to 100 (accepts floats) Left-handed mode (tablet rotated 180 degrees): y / n Area's placement on the X axis: from 0 to 100 (accepts floats) Area's placement on the Y axis: from 0 to 100 (accepts floats)

+# how to execute the script
+run the script using:
+python wacom.py